httptoolkit/httptoolkit-website/src/posts/http-search-method.md

 ### SEARCH has a history

+_(**Update**: this section is no longer wholly correct, but is kept because it's interesting context.
+These benefits and conflicts described here disappeared when the method was changed from `SEARCH` to `QUERY`, which has no such history.)_

-This standard is based on the [SEARCH method](https://tools.ietf.org/html/rfc5323) from WebDAV (an HTTP extension designed for document authoring & versioning on the web).
+This standard was originaly based on the [SEARCH method](https://tools.ietf.org/html/rfc5323) from WebDAV (an HTTP extension designed for document authoring & versioning on the web).

 This has upsides and downsides.